SpitfireX/soupchef/README.md

   -l RATE_LIMIT       Sets the rate limit for HTTP(S) requests in seconds.
 The
                       value must either be a single constant (e.g. "0.8") or a range (e.g. "0.25-4") that is used for randomization.
+  --sort {relevance,daily,date,preptime,difficulty,rating}
+                      Sets the sort mode for the search results.
+  --index-only        Don't fetch anything and only add the IDs of all
+                      operations to the index.
+This is useful to build a list of IDs for later consumption.
   -q                  Suppress any console output
   -v                  Show informative console output.
   -vv                 Show debug console output.
-  --sort {relevance,daily,date,preptime,difficulty,rating}
-                      Sets the sort mode for the search results.
 ```